Taka-Yamauchi/p2p-victim-donation/README.md

-# temp_repository
+# p2p victim donation temporaty repository because they are under development.
-this is a temporary repository
+this is a temporary repository for p2p victim donation program